telliott99/CryptoQuickies/Beale_cipher.md

  ZABCDEFGHIJKLMNOPQRSTUVWXY]
 ```

 Then choose a row based on the key and the column based on the message character (or vice-versa).
-Here is an nice [image](figs/vigenere.png).
+Here is a nice [image](figs/vigenere.png).

 This method is called the [Vigenère cipher](https://en.wikipedia.org/wiki/Vigenère_cipher).